Belarusian journalist in prison video after flight diversion | Politics

 Belarusian journalist in prison video after flight diversion

-In the film, the 26-year-old Pratasevich is also shown saying that protests against Belarus authoritarian President Alexander Lukashenko are now pointless amid a tough crackdown and suggesting that the opposition wait for a more opportune moment.The film claimed that the Belarusian authorities were unaware that Pratasevich was on board the Ryanair jet en route from Athens to Vilnius when flight controllers diverted it to Minsk on May 23 citing a bomb threat.No bomb was found after the landing, but Pratasevich was arrested along with his Russian girlfriend.
+In the film, the 26-year-old Pratasevich is also shown saying that protests against Belarus authoritarian President Alexander Lukashenko are now pointless amid a tough crackdown and suggesting that the opposition wait for a more opportune moment.A top associate of Pratasevich said the journalist was clearly speaking under duress.The TV programme claimed that the Belarusian authorities were unaware that Pratasevich was on board the Ryanair jet en route from Athens to Vilnius when flight controllers diverted it to Minsk on May 23 citing a bomb threat.No bomb was found after the landing, but Pratasevich was arrested along with his Russian girlfriend.

 A dissident journalist arrested when Belarus diverted his flight said in a video from prison that he has been set up by an unidentified associate.

-The film claimed that the Belarusian authorities were unaware that Pratasevich was on board the Ryanair jet en route from Athens to Vilnius when flight controllers diverted it to Minsk on May 23 citing a bomb threat.
+A top associate of Pratasevich said the journalist was clearly speaking under duress.

-Lukashenko, who has ruled the ex-Soviet nation of 9.3 million with an iron fist for more than a quarter-century, has accused the West of trying to “strangle” his country with sanctions.
+The TV programme claimed that the Belarusian authorities were unaware that Pratasevich was on board the Ryanair jet en route from Athens to Vilnius when flight controllers diverted it to Minsk on May 23 citing a bomb threat.

 Belarus has been rocked by months of protests fuelled by his reelection to a sixth term in an August 2020 vote that was widely seen as rigged.
-Lukashenko has only increased the crackdown, and more than 35,000 people have been arrested since the protests began, with thousands beaten.
+Lukashenko responded with an increasingly harsh crackdown.
+More than 35,000 people have been arrested since the protests began, with thousands beaten.

 Pratasevich, who left Belarus in 2019, has become a top foe of Lukashenko.
 He ran a widely popular channel on the Telegram messaging app that played a key role in helping organise the huge anti-government protests and was charged with inciting mass disturbances — accusations that carry a 15-year prison sentence.